 Royalty-Free Music Roundup: For Travel and Vacation Videos

 People who love to travel tend to be very creative and to have vivid imaginations.
 If you are well-traveled, there is a good chance that you see life as a music video.
 You can probably imagine the music playing that would play in the background of every scene of the movie of your life.
-New technology has made it more affordable to make videos of your travel and vacation experiences.
 Unfortunately, copyright laws seriously restrict the use of copyrighted music in travel videos.
 Unless you are a professional filmmaker, you probably cannot afford to pay the licensing fees that it would cost to use your favorite chart-topping songs in your videos.
 Even though it would be awesome to set the video of your epic paintball battle in central Florida to the strains of "Gimme Shelter", you would need a Scorsese-sized budget to accomplish this feat legally.

 The good news for travel video makers is that there of plenty of sites out there that offer downloadable royalty-free music especially for videos like yours.
 Here are some favorites.